SauersML/bfgs/README.md

 You are looking for: https://github.com/SauersML/wolfe_bfgs (new location).

+# This is the wrong directory: the correct link is above.

 ## Acknowledgements

 This crate is a fork and rewrite of the original [bfgs](https://github.com/paulkernfeld/bfgs) crate by **Paul Kernfeld**.
 The new version changes the API and replaces the original grid-search-based line search with an implementation based on the Strong Wolfe conditions.